 \section{Method}

-The following provides a short overview of the cINN methodology (Sect.~\ref{sec:cinn_intro}), the specific architecture and implementation choices for the model used in this work (Sect.~\ref{sec:architecture_details}), the network training strategy (Sect.~\ref{sec:training_strategy}), our procedure for hyperparameter optimisation (Sect.~\ref{sec:hyperparameters}), and the post processing procedure that we applied to derive point estimates from the predicted posterior distributions (Sect.~\ref{sec:point_estimation}).
+The following provides a short overview of the cINN methodology (Sect.~\ref{sec:cinn_intro}), the specific architecture and implementation choices for the model used in this work (Sect.~\ref{sec:architecture_details}), and the network training strategy (Sect.~\ref{sec:training_strategy}).
+In addition, we detail our procedure for hyperparameter optimisation (Sect.~\ref{sec:hyperparameters}) and the post-processing procedure we applied to derive point estimates from the predicted posterior distributions (Sect.~\ref{sec:point_estimation}).